Saccharum sinense: Origin

-The second domestication center of sugarcane is mainland southern China and Taiwan where S. sinense was a primary cultigen of the Austronesian peoples.
+The second domestication center of sugarcane is India, Indochina, southern China, and Taiwan where S. sinense was a primary cultigen of the Austronesian peoples.
 Words for sugarcane exist in the Proto-Austronesian languages in Taiwan, reconstructed as *təbuS or **CebuS, which became *tebuh in Proto-Malayo-Polynesian.
 It was one of the original major crops of the Austronesian peoples from at least 5,500 BP.
 Introduction of the sweeter S. officinarum may have gradually replaced it throughout its cultivated range in Island Southeast Asia.

 From Island Southeast Asia, S. officinarum was spread eastward into Polynesia and Micronesia by Austronesian voyagers as a canoe plant by around 3,500 BP.
 It was also spread westward and northward by around 3,000 BP to China and India by Austronesian traders, where it further hybridized with Saccharum sinense.
 From there it spread further into western Eurasia and the Mediterranean.

 Cultivation

 This variety of sugarcane is noted for being hardier than other varieties as well as being better adapted to poor soils and dry conditions.
 It tends to be leafier, with relatively hard thin red coloured canes.
 The plant does best in temperatures that range between 20 °C – 32 °C but is capable of tolerating ranges from 12 °C – 38 °C and very short periods of light frosts.
 The plant grows best in well-drained soil with a pH range of 5–6.

-The plant is still extensively cultivated in the Anhui, Fujian, Guangdong, Guangxi, Guizhou, Hainan, Henan, Hubei, Hunan, Jiangxi, Shaanxi, Sichuan, Taiwan, Yunnan, and Zhejiang regions of China.
+The plant is still extensively cultivated in the Anhui, Fujian, Guangdong, Guangxi, Guizhou, Hainan, Henan, Hubei, Hunan, Jiangxi, Shaanxi, Sichuan, Yunnan, and Zhejiang regions of China, and Taiwan.